TrustSource/api-docs/docs/index.md

 The APIv2 has been released during December 2024.
 We recommend to make use of APIv2 as soon as possible.
 It is more secure and reliable than the v1.

-Starting **June 2024**, we will publish a deprecation notification as part of all API replies to v1.
+Starting **June 2024**, we will publish a deprecation notification as part of all API replies to v1. however, to not impact the usage, information will only be displayed in the repsonse header.
+Thus it might not be easily detectable for automated integrations.

 By **September 30th, 2024** the API v1 will start returning 410 only.
 In addition, we will omit the need for the /v2 parameter to reach the api.
 However, if you use it, you will be able to continue doing so.